jonnhann/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach executes a given function once for every array element. .map creates a new array with the results of the provided function on every elemenet on the array.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.

+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+Closure is where an inner function has acces tot he outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+1. Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+2. Whenever a function is called by a preceding dot, the object before that dot is this.
+3. Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+4. Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    We use super() in an extended class because it is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ### Task 1 - Project Set up